 - a.
 Summer Legal Placement after the first year.
 A student may enroll in a Summer Legal Placement immediately following completion of the student's first year even if the student has not received a passing grade in all of the required courses offered in the second semester of the first year. - b.
 Extraordinary circumstances.
 The Dean or the Dean's designate may in extraordinary cases grant exceptions to the requirement stated in paragraph (1), but such exceptions shall not be granted unless, at a minimum, the student has successfully completed sufficient prerequisites or shall receive sufficient contemporaneous training to assure the quality of the student educational experience.
-Such an exception may be granted to a student who has not yet completed Introduction to Legal Theory and Perspectives on the Law only if the Dean or Dean's designate determines that the student has already completed, or will be concurrently enrolled in, the two educational experiences on bias, cross-cultural competency, and racism required under ABA Standard 303(c). - 3.
+Such an exception may be granted to a student who has not yet completed the two educational experiences required under Standard 303(c) only if the student will be concurrently completing those experiences. - 3.
 Simulation courses.
 Instructors in a simulation course shall ensure that each student enrolled in their course shall have successfully completed sufficient prerequisites or shall receive sufficient contemporaneous training to assure the quality of the student educational experience. - 4.
 Additional prerequisites.
 Additional prerequisites may be specified for individual field placements or clinics.